-One such initiative is the start up of a national pilot project, involving 12 engineering schools across Canada to streamline and shift the accreditation process toward an "outcomes based" model.
+One such initiative is the startup of a national pilot project involving 12 engineering schools across Canada to streamline and shift the accreditation process toward an outcomes-based model.

 “The pilot project aims to improve the flexibility of educational innovation in engineering programs, alternate modes of program delivery and ways to better prepare students for a range of careers in an increasingly globalized world.”

-“I have been privileged to serve as NCDEAS│CCDISA chair and am pleased to welcome Deans Puri and Nicell into their new leadership roles," said Dr. Naterer.
+“I have been privileged to serve as NCDEAS/CCDISA chair and am pleased to welcome Deans Puri and Nicell into their new leadership roles," said Dr. Naterer.

 This national council, comprised of all 44 engineering deans in Canada, is committed to the continuous improvement of engineering education and research that enhances the innovation and leadership skills of Canadian engineering graduates.

 “Canadian engineering deans serve a key role in facilitating excellence and promoting a shared vision of engineering education and research at the national level.
 To be globally competitive, Canada needs more engineers who are particularly equipped to address the complex challenges and opportunities of a changing world,” said the three deans in a joint statement.

 “If these needs remain unaddressed, our nation will be confronted by a shortage of this critically important talent.
 We contend that the future prosperity of Canada will be based on its solutions to the grand challenges that our society faces and engineers are key collaborators in determining those solutions.
-We are privileged to serve in our roles and will work with the Deans of the NCDEAS│CCDISA to ensure that all our professors and students are prepared to meet the challenges that the future presents for our nation and the world.”
+We are privileged to serve in our roles and will work with the Deans of the NCDEAS/CCDISA to ensure that all our professors and students are prepared to meet the challenges that the future presents for our nation and the world.”